 - Log in to your Partner Dashboard and click Stores.

-- Find the store you want to transfer, then click Log in.
+- Find the store that you want to transfer, and then click Log in.

-- From the Shopify admin, click Settings, then click Account.
+- From the Shopify admin, click Settings > Plan and permissions.

-- In the Account overview section, click Compare plans.
+- In the Plan details section, click Compare plans.

 - Click Choose this plan and select one of the available plans.

-- Select a billing cycle and read the description of the credit card charges you're agreeing to.
+- Select a billing cycle and review the description of the credit card charges that you're agreeing to.

-- Select a payment method, then enter the payment method information.
+- Select a payment method, and then enter your payment method information.

 - Click Start plan.